 Over the past decades I have come to realise just how important a role the Basque farmhouse (etxea) plays in the Basque culture.
+It is paramount to the family seat, even perhaps a family ‘stable’ and is always the first theme I address on our Total Basque Mountain Culture Walking Weeks.
 When the final roof tile is put into place, a sprig of bay leaves is tucked into the eaves above the front door and the house is given its name.
 It is usually by this name that the family is best known and it has taken me years to get to know my neighbours by any other name: they are – quite simply – Isidro de Zubialdea, Amaia de Sumbilleneako Borda, Juanito de Arozenea etc. Had Marion and I not been better known as ‘las inglesas’, we too would simply be Marion and Georgina of Iaulin Borda.
 Surnames are used little around here.

 The Basque house is perhaps better thought of in terms of a family seat, rather than a mere dwelling place of bricks and mortar and for many mountain Basques the mere thought of selling their home, or even a piece of their land, is shameful.
 In the old laws (fueros) of Navarre, the Basque etxea had the same properties as an embassy or a church; it was out of the reach of the law and, if a family member was wanted for some serious crime, the police had no right to enter the house, having to sit out the long wait until the suspect deigned to appear.